ably/ably-js/docs/react.md

-# ably-js React hooks
+# ably-js React Hooks

 > [!IMPORTANT]
-> The ably-js react hooks are currently in the release candidate phase, and there may be breaking changes in a future non-major release.
+> The ably-js React Hooks are currently in the release candidate phase, and there may be breaking changes in a future non-major release.

 Use Ably in your React application using idiomatic, easy to use, React Hooks!

 Using this module you can:

-- Interact with Ably channels using a react hook.
+- Interact with [Ably channels](https://ably.com/docs/channels) using a React Hook.
-- Send messages via Ably using the channel instances the hooks provide
+- [Publish messages](https://ably.com/docs/channels#publish) via Ably using the channel instances the hooks provide
-- Get notifications of user presence on channels
+- Get notifications of user [presence on channels](https://ably.com/docs/presence-occupancy/presence)
 - Send presence updates

 The hooks provide a simplified syntax for interacting with Ably, and manage the lifecycle of the Ably SDK instances for you taking care to subscribe and unsubscribe to channels and events when your react components re-render.

+> [!NOTE]
+> For more information what Ably is and concepts you need, please see the official [Ably documentation](https://ably.com/docs/).
+The official docs also include a more complete [React Hooks quickstart guide](https://ably.com/docs/getting-started/react).

 ---